 Speaking of the NZSA, the lazy tossers have not exactly been proactive.
 Apart from breaking the “Vehicle” link from the home page, no other action seems to have taken place.
 They have not removed any of the Star rating content from their website.
 I’ll be writing a sarcastic email to the useless pricks very soon!
 Yes, I miss my emails to Greg Watts and Co 🙂

 Anyway, with no official Star rating system, it seems that it’s a free for all.
 Apparently, it’s fine to make up your own version and claim whatever you like!
 This is where the Budgeriguard comes in:

 The Budgeriguard M5 “Shit 5 Star Car Alarm”

 Available from your local pet shop, the M5 will sound an alarm if your car door is opened or the window is smashed.
-The Budgeriguard is so advanced that it will continue to sound even if the vehicles battery is disconnected.
+The Budgeriguard is so advanced that it will continue to sound even if the battery of the vehicle is disconnected.